algolia/docsearch/docs/src/styling.md

 ![Default colorscheme][1]

 This theme works well with most websites, but we encourage you to style it to your own theme.
-This can be achieved by overriding the CSS classes used by the default theme.
+You can achieved it by overriding the CSS classes used by the default theme.

 The following annotated example will help you style each part: